edgeof8/tIRC/README.md

 - **Exclusive State Management (`StateManager`)**: The sole authority for all runtime state, featuring robust validation, thread-safe access, and automatic persistence to `state.json`.
 - **Dynamic Command System**: The `CommandHandler` now uses `pkgutil` for dynamic discovery and loading of all command modules, making the system more robust and extensible.
 - **Refined Event System**: The `EventManager` is a standalone component responsible for all event dispatching, providing a clearer and more consistent API for scripts and internal components.
-- **Inter-Process Communication (IPC)**: A new `IPCManager` enables a running PyRC instance to receive commands from external processes via a local socket, supporting the `--send-raw` CLI functionality for scripting and remote control.
+- **Inter-Process Communication (IPC)**: A new `IPCManager` enables a running tIRC instance to receive commands from external processes via a local socket, supporting the `--send-raw` CLI functionality for scripting and remote control.
 - **Enhanced IRCv3 Feature Handling**: Improved `CapNegotiator`, `SaslAuthenticator`, and `RegistrationHandler` with comprehensive timeout mechanisms and refined registration flows.
-- **Streamlined DCC Command Handling**: DCC commands are now function-based within `pyrc_core/commands/dcc/`, simplifying their structure.
+- **Streamlined DCC Command Handling**: DCC commands are now function-based within `tirc_core/commands/dcc/`, simplifying their structure.
 - **Enhanced Headless Testing Framework**: Updated headless test scripts align with the `StateManager` and `ScriptAPIHandler` paradigms, using event-driven waits for increased reliability.

-These architectural improvements significantly enhance PyRC's stability, maintainability, and extensibility, laying a solid foundation for future development.
+These architectural improvements significantly enhance tIRC's stability, maintainability, and extensibility, laying a solid foundation for future development.

 ## Key Features

 - **Text-based UI:** Clean and navigable interface using the Python `curses` library (optional for headless operation).
 - **Split-Screen Support:** Horizontal split-screen mode with independent scrolling and context management for each pane.
 - **Multi-Server Configuration & Switching:**
-  - Define multiple server connection profiles in `config/pyterm_irc_config.ini`.
+  - Define multiple server connection profiles in `config/tirc_config.ini`.
   - Switch between configured servers using the `/server <config_name>` command (now with event-driven disconnect handling).
 - **Channel and Query Windows:** Separate, consistently managed contexts for channels (case-insensitive handling) and private messages.
 - **Intuitive UI Flow:** The client starts in the "Status" window and reliably switches to the first auto-joined channel upon successful connection and join, providing a smooth and predictable startup experience.